jobala/blog/content/posts/basic-vim-config.md

   - vim
 ---

-## Introduction

 Vim is powerful editor that evolves to match your needs, it can be a peashooter or a howitzer depending on what you want to use it for.
 This article helps you setup Vim for basic text editing and use it as a substitute for notepad.

-## Vim Config

 Vim is configured through a **.vimrc** which should be in your root directory, `touch ~/.vimrc` and open the file in your favourite text editor.

-### General Settings
+### Essential Settings

 Add the following to your **.vimrc** file